Agile Architecture: an oxymoron?

-For some, the architecture of a software system is its basic structure - in the code.
+For some software architects, the architecture of a software system is its basic structure - in the code.

-For others, architecture is higher level design-time description rather than code.
+For enterprise and solution architects, architecture is higher level design-time description - rather than code.

-It may be an output of up-front planning, or reverse-engineered from a run-time system.
+It usually means an output of up-front planning, but can instead be reverse-engineered from a run-time system.

 Either way, if the architecture changes much or often, you’ve got a problem.

-They then govern software development for compliance of the code to the intent of that documentation - not to its visual form.
+Software development is governed for compliance of code to the intent of architectural documentation – rather than to its visual form.

 Beware the several meanings of agile architecture